vishnux/Ratatouille/README.md

   4) Run the notebooks and provide the list of ingredients.

 ## Contributing
-Contributions to the Recipe Generator project are welcome!
+Contributions to the Ratatouille project are welcome!
 If you have any ideas, bug fixes, or enhancements, feel free to submit a pull request.

 ## Note: